BladeRunnerJS/brjs-site/_posts/2013-12-23-unwrapping-bladerunnerjs.md

 My summary would be:

-* When we embarked on creating our development toolkit - nearly two years ago now - Node.js was in it's infancy.
+* When we embarked on creating our development toolkit - nearly two years ago now - Node.js was in its infancy.
 * Our clients are large financial institutions that tend to have locked down environments.
 Initially Node.js wasn't an option.
 * We write a lot of our tooling in Java so it made sense to use a language and platform that we were familiar with.
 * Using Java means that we can easily interact with any other JVM language.
 This opens up the potential of integrating with tooling writting [a lot of other languages](http://en.wikipedia.org/wiki/List_of_JVM_languages) including Python, Ruby, Erlang and Lua.